Skip to content

 While they may not hold a candle to the amount of protein per gram of animal meat, cooked beans are still great sources of protein.
-A half-cup serving can deliver upwards of 10 grams of protein—but that's only if you choose the right kind of bean.
+A half-cup serving can deliver upwards of 10 grams of protein—but only if you choose the right kind of bean.

 Green Peas